bprager/mini-context-sphere/README.md

 Minimal starter for a static site plus FastAPI plus gRPC MCP backend on Google Cloud Run, with SQLite for local data and Terraform for infra.
 Designed to stay in the free tier for small workloads.

-See the full feature roadmap in [docs/roadmap.md](docs/roadmap.md).

-For planned features and future directions see `docs/roadmap.md`.
+See the [roadmap](docs/roadmap.md) for planned features and future direction.

 ## Features